BombayV/qbcore.github.io/other/installation.md

 ## Using txAdmin
 **NEW METHOD**
 1) We are now in popular templates.
 Click on Popular Templates and select the QBCore one.
 2) Follow the steps given by txAdmin.
-You will need a key from keymaster and XAMPP or MySql.
+You will need a key from keymaster and have a database connection established.
 We recommend adding your Steam API Key too.
 3) Wait for everything to download and you'll have your new QBCore server ready to go!

 **OLD METHOD**
 1) Open the txAdmin interface.
 It will prompt you with a login and then it will proceed to make you pick to create a server.
 You will choose **Remote URL Template**.
 ![](https://c.file.glass/cecj6.png)
 2) It will prompt you with select template input.
 You will add the following

 ```input
 https://raw.githubusercontent.com/qbcore-framework/txAdminRecipe/main/qbcore.yaml